haileytapia/portfolio/SplunkStyleGuideAdditions.md

 ## UI text guidelines

-This section contains guidelines for writing user interface (UI) text at Splunk.
+This section of the _SG_ contains guidelines for writing user interface (UI) text at Splunk.

 See below for the content I developed and reformatted on terminal punctuation in UI text.